Annotation Interface Nullable

 This annotation and NonNull are applicable to any type usage except the following cases, where they have no defined meaning:

 • On any intrinsically non-null type usage.
 Some type usages are incapable of including null by the rules of the Java language.
-Examples include any usage of a primitive type, the argument to instanceof, a method return type in an annotation interface, or the type following throws or catch.
+Examples include any usage of a primitive type, the root type of the argument to instanceof, a method return type in an annotation interface, or the type following throws or catch.
 In such locations, a nullness annotation could only be contradictory (@Nullable) or redundant (@NonNull).

 • On the root type of a local variable declaration.
 The nullness of a local variable itself is not a fixed declarative property of its type.
 Rather it should be inferred from the nullness of each expression assigned to the variable, possibly changing over time.
 (Why?).
 Subcomponents of the type (type arguments, array component types) are annotatable as usual.